Spreading dynamics of an infection in a growing population: Introduction

-In this Letter, we model an infectious agent spreading through a host population that is itself growing exponentially.
-For concreteness, we focus on the case of a bacteriophage infection of a bacterial population.
-The bacterial and viral populations form self-similar travelling fronts, but the bacterial population grows as it moves.
-This yields a wave speed that is no longer well defined, but depends on which species is followed, and whether one tracks the front or the peak of the wave: the viral wave is retarded, while the wavefront of infected bacteria is advanced, compared to the case without bacterial growth.
-Our key finding is that the advanced speed of the infected bacterial wave does not stem from the initial conditions, as is usual, but is instead controlled dynamically by the shape of the phage wavefront in a novel selection mechanism.
-Interestingly, the varying wave speed also causes a non-monotic variation in the width of the infectious wave, which is narrowest at intermediate growth rates.
-We suggest experiments to test these predictions.
+Our main result is that the infected and uninfected bacteria form self-similar travelling waves, which retreat before the expanding phage front and which grow exponentially in time.
+The phage also form a self-similar front, which does not grow exponentially, but this is only in the case where superinfection (where a single bacterium can be simultaneously infected by multiple phage) is permitted; without superinfection the phage wave also grows and changes shape as it develops.
+The speeds of these various waves depend on the species tracked (bacteria or phage) and on whether the front or peak of the wave is tracked: the viral wave is retarded, while the wavefront of infected bacteria is advanced, compared to the case without bacterial growth.
+The advanced speed of the infected bacterial wave does not stem from the initial conditions, as is usual in FKPP theory, but is instead controlled dynamically by the shape of the phage wavefront in a novel selection mechanism.
+Interestingly, the varying wave speed also causes a non-monotonic variation in the width of the infectious wave, which is narrowest at intermediate growth rates.